Bonnie Bruckheimer: Film and television productions

 Bruckheimer later produced Man of the House (1995), starring Jonathan Taylor Thomas, Chevy Chase, and Farrah Fawcett.
-This was the final production that Bruckheimer would have with Disney studios.
+This was the final production that Bruckheimer had with Disney studios.
 She and Midler consequently took their production company to Universal Studios where Bruckheimer produced That Old Feeling (1997), a starring vehicle for Midler along with Dennis Farina.

 While Midler continued with her music career, Bruckheimer was executive producer on the televised special Bette Midler in Concert: Diva Las Vegas (1997) for HBO, which earned Midler an Emmy Award for Individual Performance in a Variety or Music Program.

 After leaving Universal Studios, Bruckheimer and Midler took All Girl Productions to Sony Tri-Star that included a television deal.
 It was from this new deal that led to Midler's first-ever sitcom, aptly titled Bette (2000-2001) which earned her another Golden Globe nomination.
 Both Bruckheimer and Midler were executive producers on the show created by Jeffrey Lane.
 Lindsay Lohan played Midler's daughter in the pilot but was replaced with Marina Malota for the rest of the series.
 The series focused on Midler and the hijinks she experienced with people based on her family and business associates.
 The character that was based on Bruckheimer was named "Connie" (which rhymed with Bonnie), played by Joanna Gleason.
 18 total episodes were produced but only 16 episodes aired before CBS canceled the show.
 It was after the show had been canceled that Bruckheimer and Midler decided to end their partnership and closed the doors on their production company All Girl Productions.

-There was one last project that All Girl Productions was yet to complete: the film adaptation of Rebecca Wells' Divine Secrets of the Ya-Ya Sisterhood (2002), starring Sandra Bullock, Ashley Judd and Ellen Burstyn.
+Bruckheimer also produced the film adaptation of Rebecca Wells' Divine Secrets of the Ya-Ya Sisterhood (2002), starring Sandra Bullock, Ashley Judd and Ellen Burstyn.
 Bruckheimer's last production was a critical hit, which was directed by Callie Khouri.